 About the author

 Natalie Shlomo is a Professor of Social Statistics at the University of Manchester.
 She is a survey statistician with interests in survey design and estimation, record linkage, statistical disclosure control, statistical data editing and imputation and small area estimation.
-Natalie is an elected member of the International Statistical Institute, currently serving as Vice President; a fellow of the Royal Statistical Society and the International Association of Survey Statisticians; on the editorial board of several journals; and a member of several national and international methodology advisory boards.
+Natalie is an elected member of the International Statistical Institute, currently serving as Vice President and a fellow of the Royal Statistical Society and the International Association of Survey Statisticians.
+She is also on the editorial board of several journals and a member of several national and international methodology advisory boards.

 About the authors: